Overweight does not necessarily equal unhealthy.

 The amount of fructose you get from fruit is negligible compared to what you get from a diet high in refined sugar.

-Bottom Line: Excess sugar consumption may be the primary driver of belly fat accumulation, especially sugary beverages like soft drinks and fruit juices.
+Bottom Line: Excess sugar consumption may be the primary driver of belly fat accumulation, especially sugary beverages like soft drinks.

-If weight loss is your goal, then adding protein to your diet is perhaps the single most effective change you can do.
+If weight loss is your goal, then adding protein is perhaps the single most effective change you can do to your diet.

 There is also some evidence that protein is particularly effective against belly fat.